hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 -----------------------------

 The project uses the MVC (Model View Controller) pattern.
-The roles of this pattern are implemented in the respective packages: musicsvc.models, musicsvc.views and musicsvc.controllers.
+The roles of this pattern are implemented in the respective packages: _musicsvc.models_, _musicsvc.views_ and _musicsvc.controllers_.

 Incoming HTTP requests are routed to the controllers.
-Routing is configured in conf/routes.
+Routing is configured in _conf/routes_.
 This file specifies (in three columns)
 - the request method of a HTTP request (GET, POST, PUT, DELETE)
 - the URL path of a supported HTTP request
 - the controller method (and parameters) where the request is routed to

 There are currently two controllers:
-- musicsvc.controllers.WebService provides the web service interface.
+- _musicsvc.controllers.WebService_ provides the web service interface.
-- musicsvc.controllers.WebApplication provides the web application
+- _musicsvc.controllers.WebApplication_ provides the web application
   to be run in the browser.

 The controllers access the persistence layer.
-Class musicsvc.persistence.Repository provides the interface for repository access and delegates to musicsvc.persistence.RepositoryPerformers and musicsvc.persistence.RepositoryRecordings.
+Class _musicsvc.persistence.Repository_ provides the interface for repository access and delegates to _musicsvc.persistence.RepositoryPerformers_ and _musicsvc.persistence.RepositoryRecordings_.
 RepositoryPerformers implements access to persistent Performer entities.
 RepositoryRecordings impements access to persistent Recording entities.

 Data entities are stored in an H2 in-memory SQL database with 3 tables:
-- PERFORMERS: this table stores entities of type Performer (see class musicsvc.models.Performers)
+- __PERFORMERS__: this table stores entities of type Performer (see class musicsvc.models.Performers)
-- RECORDINGS: this table stores entities of type Recording (see class musicsvc.models.Recordings)
+- __RECORDINGS__: this table stores entities of type Recording (see class musicsvc.models.Recordings)
-- RECORDINGS_PERFORMERS: this table stores the many-to-many relationship between Recordings and Performers
+- __RECORDINGS_PERFORMERS_: this table stores the many-to-many relationship between Recordings and Performers
   (see class musicsvc.models.RecordingsPerformers)